GerritCodeReview/summit_2018/location.md

 Palo Alto, CA 94306
 ```

+If you are coming by car, there is free parking available for the attendees of the Summit,
+as indicated in the Cloudera map below.

 ## Check-in Instructions

 Enter through the main lobby entrance and check-in registration table will be located at the